mjheick/UtherHistory/README.md

 - [aortae profile comments](https://www.utherverse.com/net/profile/all_PComments.aspx?MemberId=93612218)
 - [aortae blog](https://www.utherverse.com/Net/blog/view_blog.aspx?viewLogMId=93612218)

+## 2009 August 7 / UVTextures in Utherverse!

+At this time, with 5 rays for using the UVTextures downloader we were making BANK!
+We dropped [$550 USD](invoice/2009087-Utherverse-Invoice.pdf) into a shop and started working hard to get the word out.

 ## 2009 May 31 / Purchase of uvtstyle.com

 for $10.19 you can also be an owner of a domain name.
 Another user came and found me and proposed a "catalog" of sorts.
-Her Identity was [seasonsheart](https://www.utherverse.com/net/profile/view_profile.aspx?MemberID=92046962).
+Her identity was [seasonsheart](https://www.utherverse.com/net/profile/view_profile.aspx?MemberID=92046962).

 ## 2010 Jan 5 / Launch of UVDeviant